-This document and its associated software may be used as stated in the underlying license agreement, and, except as explicitly stated otherwise in such license agreement, Rational Software Corporation expressly disclaims all other warranties, express or implied, with respect to the media and software product and its documentation, including without limitation, the warranties of merchantability or fitness for a particular purpose or arising from a course of dealing, usage or trade practice.
+This document and its associated software may be used as stated in the underlying license agreement.
+Rational Software Corporation expressly disclaims all other warranties, express or implied, with respect to the media and software product and its documentation, including without limitation, the warranties of merchantability or fitness for a particular purpose or arising from a course of dealing, usage, or trade practice.